Kristina01111000/Drws_site/README.md

 - total upkeep
 - widget context
 - code snippets -> remove it if he wants the image there, remove it still?
-- redirection -> removed it, not needed anymore
+- redirection -> removed it, not needed anymore -peepso has it

 https://www.ssllabs.com/ssltest